Cardiology Fellows

 Erinleigh Michaud

-I was born and raised in Helena, Montana and completed my medicine residency at the University of Michigan.
-I plan to pursue a career in electrophysiology, and I am also interested in cardio obstetrics and medical education.
-My co-fellows are amazing, smart and kind!
-We are all supportive of one another and love to spend time together both in and out of the hospital.
-When I am not at work, you can find me exploring new restaurants, going outside to parks or to the mountains, or enjoying the craziness of my family including 2 dogs, 2 cats, my 2 year old son and amazing husband.
+I was born and raised in Helena, Montana, and completed my residency at the University of Michigan.
+I plan to pursue a career in electrophysiology, and I am also interested in cardio-obstetrics and medical education.
+My co-fellows are amazing, smart, and kind—we are all supportive of one another and love spending time together both in and out of the hospital.
+When I am not at work, you can find me exploring new restaurants, heading outdoors to parks or the mountains, or enjoying the happy chaos of my family, which includes two dogs, two cats, my two-year-old son, and my amazing husband.

 patel bio